 The Ancient Egyptians loved beautiful fragrances.
-They associated them with the gods and recognised their positive effect on health and well being.
+They associated them with the gods and recognised their positive impact on health and well being.
 Perfumes were generally applied as oil-based salves, and there are numerous recipes and depictions of the preparation of perfume in temples all over Egypt.

 The god of perfume, Nefertum, was also a god of healing who was said to have eased the suffering of the aging sun god Re with a bouquet of sacred lotus.
 He could be described as the world’s first aromatherapist!